Various leafy green plants sit in pots and bags

 2.1 Use of Genetically Modified Organisms (GMO) & Microorganisms (GMM) ⚫

-2.1.1 Suppliers shall not use genetically modified organisms & microorganisms in the production of any material supplied to Lush.
-This includes paper and paper products and transgenically modified trees and plants that have genes of other animals and plants inserted.
+2.1.1 Suppliers shall not use genetically modified organisms or microorganisms in the production of any material supplied to Lush.
+This includes paper and paper based products and transgenically modified trees and plants that have genes of other animals and plants inserted.

 2.2 Environment and Biodiversity ⚫

-2.2.1 A supplier’s operations should not contribute to the destruction of natural habitats / areas of ‘conservation interest’ including primary forest, peatland, coastal habitats, water meadows, water reservoirs etc.
+2.2.1 The supplier’s operations shall not contribute to the destruction of natural habitats/areas of ‘conservation interest’ including primary forest, peatland, coastal habitats, water meadows, water reservoirs etc.

-2.2.3 Suppliers do not exceed legal pollution limits (air, soil, water) and all required permits are held.
+2.2.3 Suppliers shall not exceed legal pollution limits (air, soil, water) and all required permits are held.

 2.2.4 If material supplied to Lush is listed under any CITES appendix, a sustainable extraction management plan is in place to ensure that the species is able to regenerate at the same pace as is being extracted.

-2.2.5 Suppliers need to advise Lush if a material/product sold to Lush falls under CITES control.
+2.2.5 Suppliers shall advise Lush if a material/product sold to Lush falls under CITES control.

 2.2.6 If the supplier imports the product from outside of the EU, or buys from a third party that does, then the supplier must provide Lush with a copy of the CITES import permit.